 The best way to discover how to have an orgasm is to masturbate on your own and see what feels good.
 For some women, this can change the sexual intimacy in a relationship dramatically.

-When a woman is able to have an orgasm with her partner, she releases oxytocin, a hormone responsible for feelings of love and bonding, which has been coined "the love hormone."
-For men, solo masturbation can be a way of helping with problems concerning erectile dysfunction, stress release, and learning new techniques on how to prolong orgasm.
+When a woman is able to have an orgasm with her partner, she releases oxytocin, a hormone responsible for feelings of love and bonding (coined as "the love hormone").
+For men, solo masturbation can prove to help with problems concerning erectile dysfunction, stress release, and learning new techniques on how to prolong orgasm.

-Once you have both spent time getting to know your own bodies, you can move on to mutual masturbation, which is a fantastic way to help your partner understand and learn what turns you on — and it can turn them on as well.
+Once you have both spent time getting to know your own bodies, you can move on to mutual masturbation.
+This is a fantastic way to help your partner understand and learn what turns you on — and it can turn them on, as well.
 This can be very erotic, sexually stimulating, and a fun way to add some spice to the relationship.

 The best way to start off masturbating mutually is to take turns achieving orgasm, really paying attention to your partners' techniques and turn-ons.
 You can also do it at the same time, which may evolve into oral sex or some other form of pleasuring each other.

 As relationships move forward, our bodies and minds change.
 What may have brought a person to orgasm in their 20s may change as a person approaches their 40s.
 Masturbating and finding new ways to stimulate yourself and then showing that to your partner on a regular basis can keep the sex passionate, intimate, and sizzling hot.